hokkaido/store/README.md

 where operation is the name of a bucket operation and args are any other args needed for the operations.
 The following are valid store operations:

-    :get  - return value associated with a given key in a bucket <code>(s :get "bucket" "key") </code>
+    :get  - return value associated with a given key in a bucket (s :get "bucket" "key")
-    :put  - store value associated with a given key in a bucket <code>(s :put "bucket" "key" "val")</code> :update - update value associated with a key using a function <code>(s :update "visitor-counts" "user" (fnil inc 0)</code>
+    :put  - store value associated with a given key in a bucket (s :put "bucket" "key" "val")
-    :merge - a special case of update for a merging function specific to the bucket specified at bucket-declaration <code>(s :merge "visior-counts" "user" 1)</code>.
+    :update - update value associated with a key using a function (s :update "visitor-counts" "user" (fnil inc 0) :merge - a special case of update for a merging function specific to the bucket specified at bucket-declaration (s :merge "visior-counts" "user" 1)
-    :delete - delete a key-value pair <code>(s :delete "bucket" "key")</code>.
+    :delete - delete a key-value pair
+      (s :delete "bucket" "key")
-    :exists? - does a given key exist? (s :exists? "bucket" "key") :keys - return seq of bucket keys
+    :exists? - does a given key exist?
+      (s :exists? "bucket" "key")
+    :keys - return seq of bucket keys
     :seq - return seq of [k v] pairs in bucket
     :sync - when using a bucket with flush (see below) sync in-memory state to underlying bucket